OGRECave/ogre-next/Docs/src/manual/hlms.md

 achieve a particular look, implement a specific feature, or solve a unique problem; without having to rewrite the whole implementation.

-Maximum flexibility can be get by directly modifying the original source code.
+Maximum flexibility can be achieved by directly modifying the original source code.
 However this isn't modular, making it difficult to merge when the original source code has changed.
-Most of of the customizations don't require such intrusive approach.
+Most of the customizations don't require such intrusive approach.

 **Note:** For performance reasons, the listener interface does not allow